Ecuador & Galapagos

 Airport Transfers

 ↠ Flights between the Ecuador mainland and the islands are commercial flights.
-The weight limit for checked bags is 50lbs/23kg, and the limit for carry-on bags is 17lbs/8kg.
+The weight limit for checked bags is 50lbs/23kg, and the limit for your personal bags is 17lbs/8kg.
+We do not recommend bringing bags over 22lb/10kg due to the logistics of moving around on the islands.
+It is necessary for you to hand carry your bags to board boats, use local ground transport and up stairs.

-↠ Please note that we always recommend arriving 2 days prior to any scheduled departure (Galapagos or Riverboat) to allow time for luggage delays.
+↠ Please note that we always recommend arriving 2 days prior to any scheduled departure ( to Galapagos or Jungle excursions) to allow time for luggage to arrive in case your international fight is delayed.
 If your luggage is delayed and you depart the next day, you will likely not receive it in time.

-↠ Inter-island flights use a small air taxi and have a weight limit of 25 lbs/11.5 K per person for 1 checked bag and carry-on combined.
-If your luggage is overweight, you may be charged $2 USD per pound, and the airline reserves the right to send luggage on a later flight.
+↠ Galapagos Inter-island flights are via a small air taxi and have a weight limit of 25 lbs/11.5 K per person for 1 checked bag and carry-on combined.
+If your luggage is overweight, you may be charged $2 USD per pound or more, and the airline reserves the right to send luggage on a later flight.

-↠ There is currently a ban on plastic in effect (single-use plastics like bags, straws, styrofoam, & bottles).
+↠ Avoid single-use plastics like bags, straws, styrofoam, & bottles

-↠ Bring a reusable water bottle and refill it at the hotel.
+↠ Bring a reusable water bottle and refill it at the hotel.or Quito airport.
+Use for drinking water and for brushing your teeth.

-↠ Pack extra bags for dirty clothes, shoes, etc.
+↠ Bring your own extra bags for dirty clothes, shoes, etc.

 Luggage Storage

-↠ If you are booked at a hotel in Quito or Guayaquil, you can store excess luggage at the hotel while you are in the Galápagos.
-When you return to Guayaquil or Quito, take a taxi for approximately $2 to the hotel to collect your luggage and return to the airport.
-Please allow 1 additional hour layover before your connecting flight.
-Please note that we cannot accept any responsibility for the misplacement of any personal articles whilst on your travels.
+↠ If you are booked at a hotel in Quito city center, you can store excess luggage at the hotel while you are in the Galápagos.
+When you return from Galapagos Islands to Quito, we include an overnight at the same hotel where your luggage is stored.
+However if you choose to fly home from Quito on the same night you return from Galapagos, we can arrange a private vehicle to bring your excess luggage to you at the Quito airport.
+The cost is around $30 USD and you can pay your driver directly.
+Please coordinate this extra service in advance so we know to schedule it.
+Note that we cannot accept any responsibility for the misplacement of any personal articles whilst on your travels.
 Naturally, we will endeavor to reunite you with your misplaced items but please bear in mind that logistics may not always be favorable for the return of articles.
 Please buy comprehensive travel insurance that covers loss of luggage as well as everything else.

 Hotels